Angelliz96/Washington-State-CRDC-Data-Harassment-and-Violence/README.md

-📚 Washington State CRDC Data – Harassment and Violence 🔎 Overview
+Washington State CRDC Data – Harassment and Violence
+📄 Project Overview

-This project uses the Civil Rights Data Collection (CRDC) to analyze incidents of harassment and violence in Washington State schools.
-Data is disaggregated by race/ethnicity, gender, disability status, and English language proficiency, allowing us to explore trends, disparities, and insights for social impact.
+This project analyzes the Civil Rights Data Collection (CRDC) – Harassment and Violence dataset for Washington State.
+The dataset provides information reported by school districts on incidents of harassment, bullying, and violence in schools.
+It includes demographic information such as race/ethnicity, gender, disability status, and English proficiency, allowing for analysis of trends, disparities, and patterns across different student groups.

-💡 Goal: Apply data science to understand social challenges and inform policy, leveraging a background in psychology and social work.

-📊 Dataset Details
+📅 Dataset Information

-Source: U.S. Department of Education – Office for Civil Rights (OCR)

-Coverage: Washington State schools
+Data Year: 2017-18 school year

+Data Last Updated: August 30, 2023

+Metadata Last Updated: May 5, 2025

 Date Created: August 30, 2023

-Last Data Update: August 30, 2023

-Metadata Last Updated: May 5, 2025

-Format: CSV (Comma-Separated Values)

-Official Website: OCR Data Collection
+Source: U.S. Department of Education, Office for Civil Rights (OCR)

+Frequency: Biennial

+Note: Although the file was updated recently, it only contains data for the 2017-18 school year.
+The update dates reflect when the data and metadata were processed or re-published, not the addition of more recent school years.

-🗂 Dataset Structure
+🗂 Dataset Contents

 The dataset includes:

-Section	Columns / Variables
-School & District	District ID, School ID, School Name, Location Demographics	Race/Ethnicity, Gender, Disability Status, English Language Learner (ELL) Status Incident Data	Type of Harassment/Violence, Number of Reported Incidents
+School and district information: IDs, names, location

+Student demographics: race/ethnicity, gender, disability status, English proficiency

+Reported incidents: type of harassment or violence and number of incidents by subgroup

+Important Notes:

+Data is reported directly by school districts to OCR and is not validated by OSPI, so it may differ from other official OSPI reports.

-⚠️ Some values may be suppressed to protect student privacy.
+Some data may be suppressed to protect student privacy.

-🚀 Potential Uses
+Directory information for some schools may be incomplete if names do not match OSPI records.

+🔎 Project Goals

-Identify disparities in harassment and violence across demographic groups.
+Explore trends and disparities in harassment and violence incidents in Washington State schools.

-Analyze trends by school, district, or over time.

-Create dashboards or visualizations for policymakers, educators, and communities.

-Support research in public health, social work, and education policy.

-⚠️ Limitations
+Analyze demographic differences in reported incidents.

+Visualize data through charts, graphs, and potentially interactive dashboards.

+Build a reproducible analysis pipeline for educational or social impact research.

+📊 Exploratory Data Analysis (EDA)

+The project notebook includes:

+Data overview and summary statistics

+Checking for missing values and data consistency

+Distribution of incidents by type and demographic groups

-Reporting accuracy depends on school district submissions.
+Analysis by school and district

-Some data is suppressed or missing to protect privacy.

-Reflects a snapshot in time (most recent 2023 data) and may not represent current conditions.

-🛠 Getting Started

-Download the dataset from the CRDC portal
-.

-Explore the data and identify key variables related to harassment and violence.

-Clean and preprocess the data (handle missing/suppressed values, align school names).

-Perform exploratory analysis, visualizations, and dashboards.

-Document your findings and share insights.

-🤝 Collaboration & Contact

-If you want to collaborate or provide feedback, feel free to open an issue or submit a pull request.

-Questions?
-Visit the official CRDC page: https://ocrdata.ed.gov/
+Visualizations highlighting key patterns and trends

+⚡ Tools Used

+Python (Pandas, NumPy)

+Data Visualization (Matplotlib, Seaborn)

+Jupyter Notebook for analysis and documentation